Master the basics of working in R on this 2-day course.

 - Object properties

-During this session you see how to gather summary statistics from different types of data.
+During this session you will see how to gather summary statistics from different types of data.

 - Summary statistics